 - Business online services account.
 Make estimated tax payments, extension payments, and return payments through your business account.
 Don't have an account, enroll here.
 You'll need your Federal Employer ID Number (FEIN), your Virginia Tax account number, and information from your most recently filed Virginia tax return (if you've filed a return) to enroll.

-- eForms.If you're not ready to create an account, you can pay from a checking account using the appropriate eForm.
+- eForms.If you're not ready to create an account, you can pay from your bank account using the appropriate eForm.
 No login or password is required.

 If electronic filing causes an undue hardship, and you are unable to file and pay electronically, you may request a hardship waiver.